billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

-# Camera-Shutter-tester-Cheap-Easy-it-Works
+# Camera Shutter Tester -Cheap-Easy-it-Works
-Arduino or ESP32 based shutter tester using two lasers.
+ESP32 based shutter tester using three lasers.
 If building from new, please use ESP32, not Arduino.
 The Arduino version is here only for older legacy hardware builds.

 The use of three lasers & three receivers allows for correct travel time measurement for each shutter curtain of a focal plane shutter, which is most important to ensure even exposure across the frame and detect shutter blanking & bouncing.
 Flash sync can also be confirmed.
 Note the legacy Arduino Nano version uses 2 Lasers.